 Once the installation has completed, you can click the Close button.

 Leave the remote desktop session open since you will need to copy the web application into this machine later.
+Minimize the session.

 Task 6: Setting Inbound Security rules for the IIS Machine

-You have installed IIS and in that process, IIS has opened up port 80 on the virtual machines firewall.
+You have installed IIS and, in that process, IIS has opened up port 80 on the virtual machine’s firewall.
 What we need to do now is open an external port for access outside of the IIS machine.
 In the Azure portal https://portal.azure.com , this is called an Inbound Rule.

 From within your resource group, select the network security group for the iisvm1 web server virtual machine.